 Remove Health exe Virus

-- Click on the Start button in the bottom left corner of your Windows OS.
+- Once your computer has started, choose the Start menu button in the bottom-left corner of your screen.

 WARNING!
 READ CAREFULLY BEFORE PROCEEDING!